shreyaseebais/DataStructuresAndAlgorithms/README.md

 105. ### Find the number closest to n and divisible by m

 For ex. num=17 , mul=4.
-Find a number closest num which is multiple of mul
+Find a number closest num which is multiple of mul.
+Answer should be 16.

 ```javascript
 let num = 19;